quantopian/zipline/docs/source/bundles.rst

 Quandl WIKI Bundle
 ``````````````````

 By default zipline comes with the ``quandl`` data bundle which uses quandl's
 `WIKI dataset <https://www.quandl.com/data/WIKI>`_.
 The quandl data bundle
 includes daily pricing data, splits, cash dividends, and asset metadata.
 To
-ingest this data bundle we recommend creating an account on quandl.com to get an
+ingest the ``quandl`` data bundle we recommend creating an account on quandl.com
-API key to be able to make more API requests per day.
-Once we have an API key we
+to get an API key to be able to make more API requests per day.
+Once we have an
-may run:
+API key we may run:

 .. code-block:: bash

-   $ QUANDL_API_KEY=<api-key> python -m zipline ingest quandl
+   $ QUANDL_API_KEY=<api-key> zipline ingest quandl

 though we may still run ``ingest`` as an anonymous quandl user (with no API
 key).
 We may also set the ``QUANDL_DOWNLOAD_ATTEMPTS`` environment variable to
 an integer which is the number of attempts that should be made to download data
 from quandls servers.
-By default this will be 5, meaning that we will retry each
+By default ``QUANDL_DOWNLOAD_ATTEMPTS`` will be 5, meaning
-attempt 5 times.
+that we will retry each attempt 5 times.

 .. note::